paulcpk/frontend-framework-comparison/pokedex-app/README.md

 *The user should be able to:*
 - See an overview of the first 30 Pokemon when entering the page
-- Endless scroll with infinite loading
+- Use a "Load more" button at the bottom of the overview to load more items
 - Select a Pokemon and see additional data on a separate detail route
-- Go back via the navigation
+- Go back via a navigation button
 - Navigate to the about page, to read additional information about the app

 ## Technical Requirements